 When building the prefabricated building on your site, it is important to verify all the certifications on site to ensure that the building is legal before it is erected.
 The material arrives from the manufacturer with all the supply side certification, but the building plans and local approvals must be obtained by the customer before the installation begins.
 When signing for the delivery of the components, it is vital to check that the itemized list is as per the design and that you are satisfied with the quality of material delivered.

 If the construction is large and requires lifts and crawlers to handle the large pieces of steel, the availability of this equipment must be organized beforehand to prevent delays by the installation crew.

 Once the building is assembled, there will be a need for maintenance and repair.
-Some of the roof sheeting designs are not conducive to automatic cleaning of leaves and debris and it is necessary to sweep the debris from the roof on a regular basis.
-This is very important as a build up can cause corrosion spots and damage to the steel panels which will result in a shorter life span than expected.
-Any damage to the unit caused by weather or being bumped by a vehicle etc., should be repaired as soon as possible.
+Some of the roof sheeting designs are not conducive to an automatic cleaning of leaves and debris and it is necessary to sweep the debris from the roof on a regular basis.
+This is very important as a build-up can cause corrosion spots and damage to the steel panels which will result in a shorter lifespan than expected.
+Any damage to the unit caused by weather or being bumped by a vehicle etc. should be repaired as soon as possible.
 Failure to do so can result in a rapid deterioration of the structure due to weathering and corrosion.

 If a need to modify the unit develops after some time, this should be done in consultation with the supplier.
 For example, you may wish to add side panels to an open building to turn it into a secure storage enclosure.
 This kind of modification is fairly simple and can be accomplished at minimum cost.
 However, if there is a requirement to adjust the size of the unit, it is best to obtain expert input from the design team to ensure that the unit can be changed without damaging the structural integrity.